OpenSpace/OpenSpace-Docs/content/milky-way/constellations/constellation-art/index.md

 Constellations have been part of the human experience since prehistoric times.
 We looked to the sky as bookmarks, in a sense, of the popular stories and lore of our culture.
 And, of course, many different cultures devised their own constellations independently of one another.

 As language and the printed word became more common, illustrated star catalogs were published.
-Many examples of such illustrations exist, but Johann Bayer's, 17th-century *Uranometria* was one of the most complete and the first to depict the stars from Earth's view, rather than from outside the celestial sphere, the tradition up to that point.
+Many examples of such illustrations exist, but Johann Bayer's, 17th-century *[Uranometria](https://en.wikipedia.org/wiki/Uranometria)* was one of the most complete and the first to depict the stars from Earth's view, rather than from outside the celestial sphere, the tradition up to that point.

-Bayer was also the first to assign star designations to the stars.
+Bayer was also the first to assign designations to the stars.
 Names for the brightest stars existed since antiquity, but he cataloged the stars giving them Greek names, Alpha for the brightest star in the constellation, Beta for the second brightest, and so on.

 :::{figure} Ioannis_Bayeri_Rhainani_Vranometria_1661_(84129163).png
 :align: left
 :alt: A page from Bayer's star atlas showing an illustrated star field, the stars of Orion and surrounding constellations and a drawing of Orion, the hunter, who wolds a sword, shield, and club.

 A page showing the constellation Orion from Johann Bayer's *Uranometria* from 1661.
 The stars are rendered according to brightness (larger is brighter), and have small Greek letters beside them assigned by Bayer.
-Atop the stars is the rendition of Orion, drawn with his sword, shield, and club.
+Overlaid is the rendition of Orion, drawn with his sword, shield, and club.
 :::